San Giorgio Maggiore

 The most striking landmark, however, is the aforementioned 63-metre-high bell tower, which is a copy of the more famous and more than 30-metre-high bell tower on the opposite bank.

-The view from the tower and the embankment
+The view from the tower and the quay

-San Giorgio Maggiore is one of the most popular viewpoints in all of Venice.
+San Giorgio Maggiore is one of the most popular viewpoints in the whole of Venice.

-The views of St. Mark's Bell Tower and the Doge's Palace are already beautiful from the promenade in front of the church, but even better from the viewpoint at the top of the tower, where you'll have all of Venice in the palm of your hand.
+The views of St. Mark's Bell Tower and the Doge's Palace are beautiful from the promenade in front of the church, but even better from the tower top, where you can see the whole of Venice in the palm of your hand.

 The tower can only be reached by lift.
-In the summer season, you can expect queues of up to 30 minutes.
+Expect queues of up to 30 minutes in the summer season.

 Admission and opening hours

-The basilica and the tower are open daily from 7:00-18:00.
-Admission to the main nave is free of charge, while you have to pay to enter the tower 8 eur.
+The Basilica and the tower are open daily from 7:00-18:00.
+Entrance to the main nave is free of charge, and you can pay to enter the tower 8 eur.
+Caution!
 Payment is cash only and there is no ATM on site.

 Tickets cannot be booked online.